davxy/bandersnatch-vrfs-spec/specification.md

   - $G.y$ := `0x2a6c669eda123e0f157d8b50badcd586358cad81eee464605e3167b6cc974166`

 - The public key generation primitive is $pk = sk \cdot G$, with $sk$ the secret key scalar and $G$ the group generator.
-In this ciphersuite, the secret scalar `x` is equal to the secret key `sk`.
+In this cipher suite, the secret scalar `x` is equal to the secret key `sk`.

 - `suite_string` = 0x33.